coreweave/w-b-launch-agent/charts/launch-agent/README.md

 To deploy an agent, you will need to specify the following values in [`values.yaml`](values.yaml):

 - `agent.apiKey`: Your W&B API key
+  - Note: `agent.useExternalWandbSecret` can be set to `true` if you would like to provide your api key external to this helm chart.
 - `launchConfig`: The agent launch config

 Please refer to the W&B Launch Docs: https://docs.wandb.ai/guides/launch for additional details for setup of the queue and configuration.